esphome/esphome-docs/guides/automations.rst

           condition:
             binary_sensor.is_on: some_binary_sensor
           timeout: 8s
-      - logger.log: "Binary sensor is ready"
+      - logger.log: "Binary sensor might be ready"

 Configuration variables: